Location and Contact Information

 Epigenetic Regulation and Chromatin Structure in Normal and Malignant Hematopoiesis

-The Viny laboratory studies epigenetic regulation in normal blood formation and in blood cancers.
-We aim to understand the role of altered chromatin architecture as a regulator of gene expression/gene silencing.
-Our prior work has illustrated that transcription factor activity is influenced by the structural topology of its potential binding sites such that both TF expression and DNA accessibility/chromatin state act as nonredundant and non-hierarchical controls of transcriptional programs.
-The balance of hematopoietic stem cell self-renewal with differentiation in hematopoietic stem cell function relies on this principle which we aim to engineer for therapeutic purposes.
-Employing reversible genetic mouse models, primary patient samples, and state-of-the-art high-throughput epigenomic/transcriptional assays for assessing 3-dimensional chromatin structure we aim to define the epigenetic determinates of hematopoietic stem cell fate and reprogram the epigenetic dysregulation in the malignant context.
+Our laboratory studies epigenetic regulation in normal blood formation and in blood cancers.
+We aim to understand the role of altered chromatin architecture as a regulator of gene expression/gene silencing that maintains the balance of hematopoietic stem cell self-renewal with differentiation and blood formation.
+Employing new and existing mouse models, primary patient samples, and state-of-the-art epigenomic/transcriptional assays for assessing 3-dimensional chromatin structure in the malignant context.
+We aim to extend out studies of DNA architecture to determine its prognostic relevance and therapeutic potential in cancer.